Drew S Dean

 Associate, New York

-Drew Dean is an associate in Cohen & Gresser’s New York office and practices in the firm’s Corporate and Litigation & Arbitration groups.
+Drew S. Dean is an associate in Cohen & Gresser’s New York office and practices in the firm’s Corporate, White Collar Defense & Regulation, and Litigation & Arbitration groups.
 He regularly advises on domestic and international strategic investments, mergers and acquisitions, and other corporate transactions.
-His litigation practice focuses on commercial litigation, bankruptcy litigation, and white collar defense.
-Super Lawyers recognized Drew as a Rising Star in 2020 and 2021.
+His litigation practice focuses on commercial litigation and white collar defense.
+Super Lawyers has recognized Drew as a Rising Star since 2020.

 Prior to joining the firm, Drew was an associate at Davis Polk & Wardwell LLP.
 He previously served as a judicial intern to the honorable Patrick J. Schiltz of the United States District Court for the District of Minnesota.